xerocross/cross-js-base/README.md

 # cross-js-base (2018)

 This project includes some very generic tools for front-end use I wanted to write myself.
 I'm not trying to replace Lodash or other battle-tested libraries.
 I just sometimes write vanilla JS like this for practice.
-Everything is Babel-transpiled into es2015 and minified.
-The built cross-js-base.js file will always include all of its dependencies (if any).

-This project is **no longer maintained**.
-See the Retrospect in 2023.
+Everything is Babel-transpiled into `"browsers": "> 0.25%, not dead"`.

 ## Retrospect in 2023

 I hardly remember my methods and motives of 2018, but I think in this project I just intended to collect various scripts common to my projects.
 I'm fairly certain I thought I would end up putting more scripts in this than what you see.

-### Known Issues

-I can see several noteworthy mistakes I made in writing this project&mdash;not problems in functionality, but in the dev environment.
-One of them is that I included many dev dependencies in the general dependencies section in my package.json file.
-I think when I set up those dependencies I just borrowed a list wholesale from another project, including some that I did not actually need for this project.
-I did not fully understant how to correctly configure a package.json file at the time, and I didn't really understand which dependencies I needed.

-Unless and until I repair this project and modernize it, it remains outdated and has flaws.
-Fixing this is not high on my list of priorities.
-The code here **does not represent how I would create an npm package today**.
+I have updated this package (as of 2023) so that it builds and all tests pass.
+It is still very much JavaScrip written in the style of its time, circa 2018.
+I have not attempted to modernize it.
+I simply updated the dependencies so you can install it in a dev environment with 0 vulnerabilities reported (at least on my machine, using Windows 11 and Node v18.16.0 in June 2023).
+My goal was just to make this package something I'm slightly less embarrassed of, but that does not mean this is code like what I would write today.

 ## Installation